The Ultimate Homeowner’s Guide:

 Patios: Imagine a beautiful, flake-finish patio coating service That won't fade in the sun or crack in the winter.

-Pool Decks: We offer a textured pool deck coating service That looks amazing and withstands chlorine and constant sun exposure.
+Pool Decks: We offer a textured pool deck coating service that looks amazing and withstands chlorine and constant sun exposure.

 Driveways: Protect your driveway from snow, salt, and hot sun with our driveway coating service.
 It creates instant curb appeal that lasts.

 Basements: Transform your dungeon into a living space.
-Unlike epoxy, our Basement coating service It doesn't have harsh fumes, making it ideal for interior spaces.
+Unlike epoxy, our Basement coating service doesn't have harsh fumes, making it ideal for interior spaces.

-Sidewalks: Our sidewalk coating service Protects your walkways from salt and freeze/thaw damage.
+Sidewalks: Our sidewalk coating service protects your walkways from salt and freeze/thaw damage.

 In every one of these cases, the polyaspartic vs epoxy garage floor Logic applies.
 If epoxy can't even handle a garage, it definitely can't handle the direct assault of U.S. weather.